jarrenbr/Overview/README.md

-Here is a landing page to showcase my work that I am currently at liberty to distribute.
-Upon submission to conferences or journals with double-blind reviews, I will have to temporarily delete these papers.
+This page is intended to display my work for summer internships.
+If you would like to collaborate with me or cite my work, please email jarren.briscoe (at) wsu.edu.

 # Specialized Neural Network Pruning for Boolean Abstractions
 ## Abstract